FreddyVRetro/ISA-PicoMEM/README.md

   - QwiiC Connector (SPI) (Added to V1.1)
   - Rev 1.11 Changes : Allow for programming with the Board disconnected and USB Powser Jumper can be always On.

-Software :
+**Software :**
   - a Full BIOS with a "Phoenix BIOS Like" text interface in assembly.
-  - C/C++ Code in the Pi Pico.
+  - C/C++ Code, PIO and ARM assembly on the Pi Pico.
   - Multiple other projects library used.
 (List below)
   - The PC can send multiple command to ask the Pico to perform tasks.
   - In the reverse, the Pico can also send commands to the Pico.

 ## Current Functionality

-- Memory emulation with 16Kb Address granularity:
+**- Memory emulation with 16Kb Address granularity:**
   > 128Kb of RAM can be emulated from the Pi Pico internal RAM with No Wait State.
   > We can emulate the whole 1Mb of RAM address space from the PSRAM.
 (With 6 Wait Stated minimum added)
   > EMS Emulation of Up to 6/7 Mb.
 (Only 4Mb for the moment as using the LoTech EMS Driver)
   > Memory emulation is used to add 4Kb of "Private" memory for the PicoMEM BIOS Usage.
-  > 8Kb of RAM is also added for disk access (Or other) 512b only is used for the moment.
+  > 4Kb of RAM is also added for disk access (Or other) 512b only is used for the moment.

 - **ROM Emulation** for its internal BIOS and custom ROM loaded from the MicroSD.
 (Custom ROM not implemented yet)<br />
   The Board has its own BIOS, used to automatically detect/Extend/Configure the RAM emulation and select Floppy/Disk images.
-- **Floppy and Disk** emulation from .img files stored in uSD through FasFs and DosBOX int13h emulation code.<br />
+- **Floppy and Disk** "emulation" from .img files stored in uSD through FasFs and DosBOX int13h emulation code.<br />
   Emulate 2 Floppy and 4 Disk (80h to 83h), Disk up to 4Gb (More later)
 - **USB Mouse** support through a USB OTC Adapter.
 (Micro USB to USB A or USB Hub)
-- NEW: **POST Code** on Rev 1.1 and 1.11 (Port 80 Display in Hexa) through this device : https://www.sparkfun.com/products/16916
+- **POST Code** on Rev 1.1 and 1.11 (Port 80 Display in Hexa) through this device : https://www.sparkfun.com/products/16916
 - NEW: (Still "Beta") **ne2000 network card** emulation via Wifi is working on boards with a PicoW.
 - NEW: **USB Joystick** for PS4 and Xinput controllers.

 ## Future Functionality

-- There is already a mecanism implemented so that the Pi Pico can send command to the PC, ve can have the Pi Pico taking "Virtually" the control of the PC.
+- There is already a mecanism implemented so that the Pi Pico can send command to the PC, we can have the Pi Pico taking "Virtually" the control of the PC.
   > This can be used to perform ROM/RAM dump, Disk/Floppy DUMP/Write, display/kb redirection....
-- More USB Host to be added  (Keyboard, Joystick...)
+- More USB Host to be added  (Keyboard, MIDI...)
-- I added a connector on the board, that can open the door for lot of stuff (More or less "Secret" for the moment, I need to keep some surprize for myself)
+- I added a connector on the board, that can open the door for lot of stuff. <br />
+(More or less "Secret" for the moment, I need to keep some surprize for myself)
-- Use the Pi PicoW for ne2000 network card emulation through Wifi : Proof of concept done already.
+- Use the Pi Pico W for ne2000 network card emulation through Wifi : Proof of concept done already.
 - Bluetooth support for device like Gamepad may be added.
 - Use of the Qwiic connector for more information display (OLED), maybe RTC and other.